Last updated March 27th, 2023.

 Storage costs, buy/sell spreads, along with the fact that physical bullion doesn’t have cash flow makes gold a solid choice for wealth preservation.
 Yet at the same time, it’s not really an investment in the true sense of the word.

-In no particular order, here are five investments that have the positive attributes of gold and fewer of its drawbacks.
-Who says you can’t protect your wealth and make money at the same time?
+In no particular order, here are five investments that enjoy the positive attributes that gold does and fewer of its drawbacks.

-1. Purchasing Silver Bullion
+Silver Bullion

 Don’t make the error of writing silver off as gold’s “cheaper cousin”.
 Silver has tons of practical uses and is less correlated with stocks as well.